Reloaded-Project/Reloaded.Hooks-rs/docs/dev/arch/arm64/code_relocation.md

 **Purpose**:

 The `ADR` instruction in ARM architectures computes the address of a label and writes it to the destination register.
-This utility modifies the `ADR` instruction's encoding to adjust for a new memory location, facilitating relocation or code injection.

 **Behavior**:

 The ADR(P) instruction is rewritten as one of the following:
 - ADR(P)
 - ADR(P) + ADD
 - MOV (1-4 instructions)

 **Example**: